giving food another life

 We distribute 5 tonnes of food weekly

 The food we deliver helps organisations serve thousands of healthy meals each week and reduce their annual grocer bills-freeing up funds that can be reinvested in other vital support services like medical care and counselling.
-The food we rescue is diverted from going to landfill where it would release gases toxic to the environment.
+The food we recycle is diverted from going to landfill where it would release gases toxic to the environment.

 How do food donors benefit?